-- A. Employees being questioned as witnesses shall be so informed. - B. When an employee who is suspected of misconduct is interviewed, questioned, or interrogated regarding such misconduct, he/she shall be apprised of the nature of the suspected misconduct as it is known at that

-- time and his/her right to have the opportunity to have a FOP representative present to advise him/her during the questioning. - C. Prior to questioning, employees shall be given Miranda, Piper or Garrity Warnings and shall be informed that failure to respond or failure to respond truthfully may result in disciplinary action for insubordination or dishonesty. - D. Internal/Administrative investigations shall be recorded (either tape or digitally).
-Formal disciplinary hearings shall be tape recorded by the hearing officer.
-A copy of the recording shall, at the request of the charged employee, be provided to the employee within forty-eight (48) hours of the close of the hearing.
+- A. Employees being questioned as witnesses shall be so informed. - B. When an employee who is suspected of misconduct is interviewed, questioned, or interrogated regarding such misconduct, he/she shall be apprised of the nature of the suspected misconduct as it is known at that time and his/her right to have the opportunity to have a FOP representative present to advise him/her during the questioning. - C. Prior to questioning, employees shall be given Miranda, Piper or Garrity Warnings and shall be informed that failure to respond or failure to respond truthfully may result in disciplinary action for insubordination or dishonesty. - D. Internal/Administrative investigations shall be audio recorded by the investigator. - E. Formal disciplinary hearings shall be audio recorded by the hearing officer.
+A copy of the recording shall, at the request of the charged employee, be provided to the employee within a reasonable time period from the close of the hearing.
 The employee may also record the hearing.
-All meetings or hearings provided for in this Section may be recorded by the charged employee. - E. Internal/Administrative investigations and disciplinary hearings shall be held either during an employee's scheduled working hours or at a time in reasonable proximity to his/her shift. - F. Questioning sessions shall be for reasonable periods and shall allow for personal necessities and rest period, it being understood that there shall be no period of continuous questioning exceeding one and a half (1.5) hours without provision for a fifteen (15) minute rest break. - G. No employee shall be subjected to abusive language during questioning.
+All meetings or hearings provided for in this Section may be recorded by the charged employee. - F. Internal/Administrative investigations and disciplinary hearings shall be held either during an employee's scheduled working hours or at a time in reasonable proximity to his/her shift. - G. Questioning sessions shall be for reasonable periods and shall allow for personal necessities and rest period, it being understood that there shall be no period of continuous questioning exceeding one and a half (1.5) hours without provision for a fifteen (15) minute rest break. - H. No employee shall be subjected to abusive language during questioning.
 No promise of reward shall be made as an inducement to answer questions.